excellalabs/gitfundamentals/README.md

 ## GIT Use Cases
 1. Adding a New Feature (Chapter in our case)
-2. Fixing a Bug (Fixing a typo in one of the chapters)
+2. Fixing a Bug (Fixing a typo in chapter #3)
+3. Submit an addition to chapter #2
+5. Rebase long standing branch
-3. Live - Adding some new lines to an existing Feature that was also updated by someone else (merge conflicts)
+6. Live - Adding some new lines to an existing Feature that was also updated by someone else (merge conflicts)